-In this installment of the Definition of Marketing Series we learn about relationship marketing.
+In this installment of the Definition of Marketing Series, we learn about relationship marketing.
 This is one of the most visited presentations on Slideshare (you can view the entire Slideshare presentation at the end) with thousands of views and hundreds of downloads.

-Relationship marketing is important because if focuses on strengthening those elements of your marketing strategy that contribute to retaining existing customers, as well as building fruitful relationships with your channel partners.
+Relationship marketing is important because it focuses on strengthening those elements of your marketing strategy that contribute to retaining existing customers, as well as building fruitful relationships with your channel partners.
 Research suggests it’s 5X more expensive to replace an existing customer/ client because acquisition costs are so high.

 The popular notion of CRM (Customer Relationship Management) makes you believe customer retention relies on monitoring customers and managing your interactions with them.
-This is very much a sales oriented way of looking at customer retention and CRM products such as Salesforce focus on helping companies manage communication and outreach with customers.
+This is very much a sales-oriented way of looking at customer retention and CRM products such as Salesforce focus on helping companies manage communication and outreach with customers.
 This is the part of CRM that we call automation tools from the graphic above.

-From a marketing perspective, customer retention is much more complex and relies on a variety of strategies, not just communication.
+From a marketing perspective, relationship marketing is much more complex and relies on a variety of strategies, not just communication.

 So, what are some strategies to retain existing customers:

 When I did a faculty internship at Grey Advertising in NY, the VP started a program he called “Customers First”.
 Many folks working in the agency were confused about what this slogan meant (another key lesson from this is to ensure your employees embrace your company values, understand how their actions contribute or detract from them, and know where they can get support for matching their behaviors to company values).

 Customers are people first.
 So treat them that way.

-Not only do they buy your brand, they recommend your brand, advocate for it, and help other customers when they have problems buying or using your brand.
+Not only do they buy your brand, but they also recommend your brand, advocate for it, and help other customers when they have problems buying or using your brand.

 They’re very valuable.